nails/docs/intro/configuration.md

 - Default language

-### `config/deploy.php`
+## `config/deploy.php`
-This is where global constants which _do_ vary between environments are stored.
+This is where global constants which _do_ vary between environments are stored, or if the values are particularly sensitive/secret.
 This file is **not** committed to version control and it is expected that your deployment process will create this file and populate it with the correct variables.

 Examples include: